BerkeOner/SmartUtils/README.md

 # Extra (not included)

-This great lerping functions would fit well with these utils as well: https://github.com/brihernandez/SmoothDampingExample/blob/master/Assets/SmoothdampExample/Scripts/SmoothDamp.cs
+These great lerping functions would fit well with these utils as well: https://github.com/brihernandez/SmoothDampingExample/blob/master/Assets/SmoothdampExample/Scripts/SmoothDamp.cs

 ## License